eeeds/eeeds/README.md

 🌱 I like math, statistics and all about data.
 ⚡ I like Tereré.
 Do you know it? <br />

-# GitHub Stats at Public Projects.
+# GitHub Stats on Public Projects.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=eeeds)](https://github.com/anuraghazra/github-readme-stats)